 1. Custom configurations built into a help desk with SolarWinds® Service Desk: This tool is all about leveling up the overall help desk experience for a business.
 With Service Desk, employees can submit their ticket requests and agents can provide faster and more consistent service.
 Features include ticket prioritization and a user-friendly interface, including a mobile app.
 Admin teams often struggle with managing IT changes, but Service Desk helps you structure releases and deployments, so you don’t cause business interruptions.
 One unique feature I like is that SolarWinds Service Desk captures real-time service desk data so you can compare against industry benchmarks, helping ensure your service stays top-of-line and compliant.

 2. Incident Management with SolarWinds Web Help Desk®: Web Help Desk (WHD) can help you focus on the “incident management” part of ITIL, and can help make sure your IT team can perform the activities outlined in that category.
 WHD helps centralize and streamline this process with its customizable configuration items and great dashboard.
 It also has useful differentiation features—with WHD, you can create and manage a parent-child relationship with incident and problem tickets.
 What’s more, this tool can help you improve your help desk ticketing and asset inventory—both key activities for successful event management.

 3. ITIL Information Security Management with SolarWinds Security Event Manager (formerly Log & Event Manager): If you aren’t necessarily looking for help desk features and want a tool focused more on threat management, a solution like Security Event Manager (SEM) is right up your alley.
-With features like automated security responses and compliance reporting, this tool can help you meet your ITIL business goals.
+With features like automated security responses and compliance reporting, this event monitoring tool can help you streamline your ITIL event management processes.
 With SEM, you can monitor file and folder activity across your network and even enforce USB device policies.
 This is more than “security software”—it contributes to an enterprise’s incident response mission.